sanderkammeraat/JAMs/README.md

 1) Install Julia
 2) Install Visual Studio Code
 3) Install Julia extension for VS Code
 4) Install Julia packages (e.g. via REPL terminal in VS Code)
+5) For proper live plotting disable the "Use Plot Pane" option in the settings of the Julia extension of VS code.

 **Required Julia packages:**